kingfieldmpls/100_days_of_code_R2/log.md

 * I basically logic'd the syntax for iterators, but it wasn't incrementing properly, so clearly I did something wrong.
 * Well, sendgrid just showed up again.
 Next step would be to give their service a try, because man howdy does that look way simpler to manage.
+* Goals for tomorrow
+ * Review some things with emaillike sending attachments, images and adding multiple recipients to email.
+ * Figure out how to make more complex message bodies
+ * 2 bites
+ * Martin finance stuff
+ * Back to #100days vids

 **Questions**